corno93/stop-the-vcr/README.md

 my_vcr.register_matcher("body_structure_and_types", body_structure_and_types)

-# Then continue using vcr as you wpuld
+# Then continue using vcr as you would
 with my_vcr.use_cassette('test.json'):
     # your http code here
     ...